Fermat-ORG/fermat-graphic-design/UIUX Design/Script/README-TO-USE-SCRIPT.md

-## Graphical assets export for Android and iOS
+## Graphical resources export for Android and iOS

 This Adobe Illustrator Script exports the recommended grafic assets for Android and iOS from an SVG file.
 Whitespaces are generelly not allowed for filenames and only lowercase character, numbers, dots and underscores are valid filename parts for Android resources [a-z0-9_.].